-As a participant in the I.A.M.
-National 401(k) Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
+As a participant in the IAM National 401(k) Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA provides that all Plan participants shall be entitled to:

-Receive Information About Your Plan and Benefits
+Receive Information about Your Plan and Benefits

-Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

-Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including insurance contracts and collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated summary plan description.
-The administrator may make a reasonable charge for the copies.
+Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration; Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan and copies of the latest annual report (Form 5500 Series) and updated summary plan description.
+The Plan Administrator may make a reasonable charge for the copies.